psahay101/Vehicle_Detection-P5/README.md

 ### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 In my pipeline I used the optimized scale values ([1, 1.25, 1.5, 1.75, 2, 2.25, 2.5, 3]) for searching.
 Plus I used YUV 3 channel HOG features, color histograms and spatially binned color to get a good result.
 Finally to get rid of false positives and multiple detections, I utilized heat map and then drew a rectangle of appropriate size in that region.
 Below is an example of the end result without using the heatmap which also contains too many detections for the same car.
+And then post processing the pipeline how we get just one box for one car.

+![][image2]
+![][image5]

 ## Video Implementation